FAQ - DEPRESSION, ANXIETY, ANGER MANAGEMENT, LGBTQ, TRAUMA, & COUPLES COUNSELLING

 Q. My wife/husband/partner/spouse and I are fighting a lot.
 Would counselling help us improve our relationship?

 A. Yes, couples therapy is very helpful.
 In therapy you and your partner will be able to discuss the conflicts in your relationship, have a safe place to do so as well as learn new ways to communicate and show your feelings for each other.
 At Maray Counselling, we use the Gottman Method Couples Therapy along with Emotion Focused Therapy to help you understand and communicate each other’s thoughts and feelings in a nurturing way.

 Q. What is the Gottman Method Couples Therapy?

 A. the Gottman Method uses nine components of healthy relationships.
 These include trust, commitment, managing conflict and creating a shared meaning.
 Each one of the components explores different aspects of your relationship.

 Q. What can I expect when I come for couples counselling?

 A. The first session is done jointly with you and your partner where we do an assessment.
 The next 2 sessions are done individually where we can assess individually any other issues that may not have come up in the initial assessment.
 After this, generally the couple will be seen together and we will be working on the nine components of healthy relationships from the Gottman Method of Couples Therapy.
 This method has been used for now nearly forty years and has been proven to be efficient.
 The Gottman Method has been proven to help couples improve their understanding of each other , nurture connection and intimacy and decrease conflict and barriers.
-Emotion Focused Therapy is used concurrently with the Gottman Method to help the couple access underlying emotions.
+Emotion Focused Therapy and the Developmental Model are used concurrently with the Gottman Method to help the couple access underlying emotions.